-- Commercial banks ordered to give priority to importers that import goods to combat COVID-19 like ventilators, sanitary goods and medical equipment, including testing kits, when providing forex. - Ministerial level macro-economic management sub-committee has been set up - Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19 - Ethiopian Airlines continues to operate concentrating mainly on cargo deliveries and scaled down passenger flights by about 90% - Border closure in effect but no restrictions on cargo movements from Djibouti to Ethiopia.
+• Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19 Ethiopian Airlines continues to operate concentrating mainly on cargo deliveries and scaled down passenger flights by about 90% Border closure in effect but no restrictions on cargo movements from Djibouti to Ethiopia.
 Custom offices operating on both sides.
-However, shortage of trucks to Djibouti due to spike in demand - Djibouti Port operational for Ethiopian service.
-However, extended lockdown in Djibouti affecting operational hours for Shipping Lines and the storage space shortage in Djibouti port adds costs and time to the clearance of containers at the port. - Ethiopia-Sudan border is closed to all traffic. - Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin.

-Ministry of Trade and Industry P.O.
-Box 704

-ADDIS ABABA, Ethiopia

-Tel:+251 115513990, +251 115527676

-Email: harrimisganu.arga@gmail.com; lisanework@yahoo.com;
+However, shortage of trucks to Djibouti due to spike in demand • Djibouti Port operational for Ethiopian service.
+However, extended lockdown in Djibouti affecting operational hours for Shipping Lines and the storage space shortage in Djibouti port adds costs and time to the clearance of containers at the port.
+Ethiopia-Sudan border is closed to all traffic.
+Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin.
+Coordinating Ministry Ministry of Trade and Industry (National Contact P.O.
+Box 704 Points) ADDIS ABABA, Ethiopia Tel:+251 115513990, +251 115527676 Email: harrimisganu.arga@gmail.com; lisanework@yahoo.com; fikrutadesse@gmail.com; saronlakewethiopia@gmail.com

-fikrutadesse@gmail.com; saronlakewethiopia@gmail.com